Jurgen KloppGerman Football Coach

 Dortmund beat Bayern Munich in the German Super Cup to win his first piece of silverware in 2008.

-Jurgen led Borussia Dortmund to the Bundesliga title in 2010-11 after finishing seven points ahead of their closest rivals Bayer Leverkusen.
+Klopp led Borussia Dortmund to the Bundesliga title in 2010-11 as they finished seven points ahead of their closest rivals Bayer Leverkusen.

 BVB followed up that title win in the 2010-11 season by completing the double after ending up eight points ahead of Bayern Munich.